-From a theoretical perspective the major determinants of health services utilization have already been defined, such that the need for new explanatory variables is minimal.21 Methodologically a promising avenue appears to be a further specification of the relative importance of the independent variables on utilization as improved measures of evaluated health are devised.
+21 An attempt has been made to operationalize most of the individual variables discussed in this paper in a recent national survey conducted by the relative importance of the independent variables on utilization as improved measures of evaluated health are devised.
 The development of such measures together with multivariate techniques such as path regression analysis will eventually provide further specificity.